 Dark and oily Italian roasts out-gasses a lot less than the same coffee roasted at the “Full City” level.

-The harder the beans, the denser they will be allowing more gas to go through.
+The harder the beans, the denser they will allow more gas.

-It’s quite simple.
-The basic way to do it is pour in hot water to the coffee grounds and leave them damp for one to two minutes before extracting.
-But, through the years, there are now other techniques to do so based on the brewing method.
+Blooming coffee is quite simple.
+The basic way to do it is to pour hot water into the coffee grounds and leave them damp for one to two minutes before extracting.
+But, through the years, there are now other techniques based on the brewing method.

-Add 40-80g of very hot, but not boiling, water over the grounds in a way that you pour them strategically in a circular motion.
+Add 40-80g of very hot, but not boiling, water over the grounds so that you pour them strategically in a circular motion.
 Start from the outer wall inward.
-The goal is to have the grounds uniformly and evenly soaked without being dripping wet.
+The goal is to have the grounds uniformly and evenly soaked without dripping wet.
 Let this sit for a minute.

 Ensure that you have a coarse grind.
-Slowly pour a little amount of hot water over the grounds and watch them foam on top of the water in the press-pot.
+Slowly pour a small amount of hot water over the grounds and watch them foam on top of the water in the press pot.
 This is the blooming process.
 Let it bloom for about 15-20 seconds before stirring.

-For cold brews, simply add coarsely ground coffee into the vessel and add hot water like you normally would.
-Let that sit for 30-45 seconds.
-After which, simply pour in cold water and cold brew as usual.
+For cold brews, add coarsely ground coffee into the vessel and hot water like you normally would.
+Let that sit for 30-45 seconds, then pour in cold water and brew as usual.

 Manual espresso brewing

-To pre-infuse using a lever espresso machine, latch the lever into position by lifting it and wait for 15 seconds for the filter basket to be filled with hot water.
-Pull the lever halfway for 15 seconds to allow a tiny amount of espresso to flow.
-After that, lift the lever again but this time for 30 seconds.
+To with pre-infuse a lever espresso machine, pull the lever into place and wait 15 seconds for the filter basket to fill with hot water.
+Pull the lever halfway for 15 seconds to release a little amount of espresso.
+Then, raise the lever for another 30 seconds.